 - Conducts person-centered interviews with all SASH participants to understand their interests, needs, ideas, concerns and opinions;

-- Coordinates the development of Individual Healthy Aging Plans (HAPs) in collaboration with SASH team;
+- Coordinates the development of Individual Healthy Living Plans (HLPs)in collaboration with SASH team;

-- Meets with SASH Participants to discuss, gather input and finalize HAPs;
+- Meets with SASH Participants to discuss, gather input and finalize HLPs;

 - Coordinates and assists SASH participant with individual support needs and goals as identified in the HAP;